The Hormone Related Malignancies Program (HRM) fosters cancer-focused inter-disciplinary research

-Our 29 full and 14 associate members are engaged in translating their knowledge of those processes into biomarkers and therapeutic targets for cancer patients through clinical trials.
+Our researchers are engaged in translating their knowledge of those processes into biomarkers and therapeutic targets for cancer patients through clinical trials.
 Novel technologies and approaches developed by the program to address these areas include

 - Animal models to study epithelia to mesenchymal transition (EMT), cancer stem cells, apoptosis and the microenvironment's role in metastasis.